apache/celeborn/docs/developers/workerexclusion.md

 - Lost list. `Worker`s whose heartbeat timed out.
 These `Worker`s will be removed from active and excluded list, but will not be removed from graceful shutdown list.

-Upon receiving RequestSlots, `Master` will only choose `Worker`s in active list, but not in excluded or graceful shutdown list.
+Upon receiving RequestSlots, `Master` will choose `Worker`s in active list subtracting excluded and graceful shutdown list.
 Since `Master` only exclude `Worker`s upon heartbeat, it has relative long delay.

-## ShuffleClient Blacklist
+## ShuffleClient Side Exclusion
-`ShuffleClient`'s local blacklist is essential to performance.
-Say the timeout for setup network connection is 10s, if `ShuffleClient` blindly pushes data to a non-exist `Worker`, the task will hang forever.
+`ShuffleClient`'s local exclusion list is essential to performance.
+Say the timeout to create network connection is 10s, if `ShuffleClient` blindly pushes data to a non-exist `Worker`, the task will hang forever.

-Waiting for `Master` to inform the blacklist is unacceptable because of the delay.
+Waiting for `Master` to inform the exclusion list is unacceptable because of the delay.
 Instead, `ShuffleClient` actively exclude `Worker`s when it encounters critical exceptions, for example:

 - Fail to create network connection